shrutiganesh2005/MIST-4610-Group-Project-1/README.md

 Query 8 List the number of fans that each marketing campaign brought in, grouped by their membership status, and only include membership statuses where the number of fans is greater than 5.
 ![Screenshot 2024-04-04 002846](https://github.com/shrutiganesh2005/MIST-4610-Group-Project-1/assets/163186348/fd61e5d1-813d-45e9-ae3c-d59817af0a28)

+This query lists how many fans each marketing campaign helped to bring in and organized them based on membership status with fans greater than a specific number.
+This is extremely important for the club, specifically the marketing team, to recognize which campaigns were the most successful in bringing in a larger fanbase.
+This information can be utilized for future campaigns in which will be the most successful for the club.

 Query 9 Write a query that lists out the names of coaches and trainers in ascending (A-Z) order based only on who are not associated with any players.
 <img width="931" alt="Screenshot 2024-04-04 at 1 30 34 AM" src="https://github.com/shrutiganesh2005/MIST-4610-Group-Project-1/assets/114629015/fa1e8768-56fc-4adc-b50b-ef431278ca13">

+This query lists out names of the coaches and trainers in a specific order based on who work with no players.
+This is important for the club in various ways, specifically for planning purposes.
+If there are any incoming players, they can be assigned to a specific coach or trainer not currently assigned to any players.
+This will make the process of assigning a coach and trainer to a player faster and more efficient.

 Query 10 Calculate the total revenue for each category of inventory for merchandise items where the inventory category name is "limited edition" or "signed".
 <img width="939" alt="Screenshot 2024-04-04 at 1 52 13 AM" src="https://github.com/shrutiganesh2005/MIST-4610-Group-Project-1/assets/114629015/eb072a58-c5d9-458e-9454-52174dcd2f09">

+This query calculates revenue based on categories of inventory for merchandise item, specifically focusing on limited edition and signed merchandise.
+This is important for both the marketing and finance teams of the club.
+If limited ediition and signed merchandise tend to do better and make a larger profit, the finance team will focus on maximizing that type of the merchandise and the marketing team will focus on marketing those types of products to increase the sales.